-I. The soil disturbance threshold for covered development projects should be set at 5,000 square feet, not 20,000.
+I. The soil disturbance threshold for covered development projects should be further evaluated to include smaller sites:

-We appreciate that DEP has included a new impervious surface area threshold for covered development projects of 5,000 square feet.
+We appreciate that DEP has included a new impervious surface area threshold for covered development projects of 20,000 square feet.
 This provision is crucial to ensuring that projects that create new impermeable surfaces are sufficiently controlled to manage surface water.
 The development of new impervious surfaces limits or prevents infiltration of stormwater, which increases the volume and rate of runoff likely to carry pollutants such as sediments, nutrients, and contaminants.